utdata/icj-class/static-apps/static-05-bake-explain.md

 All of the individual book pages have the same structure: A book photo on the left, and on the right a headline and blurb about the book.

-All the book pages were built from the same layout, but the content is different.
+All the book pages were built from the same template, but the content is different.
 It's much like amazon.com, where every item for purchase on the site has the same page structure, but the content is different depending on the item you are viewing.

 All of these book pages were built automagically from a data source.
 Amazon works similarly, but pulls the item contents from a database.
 (It's a _little_ more complicated than that, but you get the idea.)